wwt/git-foundations/sections/section_7.md

 # Manage Local Git Branches

 Our Git environment is ready for us to start work on our repository.
 Typically, especially on a project with many contributors, Git branches allow each contributor to have as many non-overlapping copies of the repository as they need to make and manage their changes.
-We will do some basic work with branches, so we can, later, contribute our changes to the master branch of the GitHub repository.
+We will do some basic work with branches, so we can, later, contribute our changes to the main branch of the GitHub repository.

 ## **View, Create, Switch To & Remove Branches**